Menu

 Background

-Legislation came into effect in April 2017, requiring all UK companies with 250 or more colleagues to publish gender pay gap information.
+Legislation came into effect in April 2017, requiring all UK companies with 250 or more employees to publish gender pay gap information.

 The gender pay gap shows the difference between the average pay of all women and the average pay of all men, irrespective of any differences in the work they do.
 As a result, it’s affected by how the workforce is made up, including the numbers of men and women in different types of jobs and at different levels of the organisation.

-• Gender bonus gap – the difference between the median, and also the mean, value of bonus pay for men and for women over the 12 months to April 2022.
+• Gender bonus gap – the difference between the median, and the mean, value of bonus pay for men and for women over the 12 months to April 2025.

 • Quartile pay bands – if the total workforce was put in order of hourly rate of pay and then split into four groups of equal size, or quartiles, this is the proportions of men and women in each of the four groups.